• Skip to main content

 From its treehouse-style architecture to the namesake waterfall next door, Zealand Falls Hut looks like something out of a storybook.
 No wonder kids have loved coming here for almost a century.
 Whether you’re introducing your children to a place full of nostalgia, or this is a first-time adventure for you, too, your family will not be disappointed.

 From the Highland Center, drive or take the AMC White Mountain Hiker Shuttle to the Zealand Trailhead.
 The trailhead is located at the terminus of Zealand Road, off NH Route 302.
-Directions from there are easy: Just stay on the Zealand Trail for 2.8 miles, until you reach the hut.
-The terrain is mostly flat, except for a short incline just before the hut.
+Directions from there are easy: Follow the Zealand Trail for a mostly flat and gradual 2.8-mile hike through forest terrain.
+The final stretch includes a short climb up to the hut.

 Dsc5518.jpg